szczyglis-dev/py-gpt/docs/source/modes.rst

 Agent Skills
 ^^^^^^^^^^^^

-**Agent Skills** extend Chat with Agents with reusable ``SKILL.md`` instruction packages containing procedures, references, scripts and assets.
+**Agent Skills** extend Agents with reusable ``SKILL.md`` instruction packages containing procedures, references, scripts and assets.
 Enabled skills are discovered from compact metadata and loaded only when needed.
 See :doc:`skills` for installation, supported formats, runtime behavior and security notes.

 Realtime + audio
 ----------------